 If you have concerns about a child who may be at risk of neglect or harm, you must act on your concerns in accordance with local and national guidelines.
 National guidelines on child protection include:

 The RCPCH also have more resources on child protection.

 Here are a few things to keep in mind around child protection.

 - Be aware of local procedures and relevant national guidance.

 - You have a duty to act on any concerns you may have that a child may be at risk.

 - Each case should be judged on its own merits.

 - When possible, seek consent for disclosure, although you may disclose information to the police or social services without consent or parental authority if it is needed to safeguard a child.
 Disclose only the information necessary for the purposes and on a need-to-know basis.

 - Consider arranging or requesting training in child protection for yourself and your staff if needed.
-The Royal College of Paediatrics and Child Health recommends that all healthcare professionals should have basic child protection training (level 1) and that those in regular contact with children should have standard child protection training (level 2 or above).
+The Royal College of Paediatrics and Child Health recommends that all healthcare professionals should have basic child protection training (level one) and that those in regular contact with children should have standard child protection training (level two or above).